 Due Diligence

-Enron North America Corporation has established an electronic data room which contains management presentations as well as all due diligence documents for the [List Project Names] projects .
-This data room is accessible through the internet from any personal computer.
-Please see the attached data room procedures for the details on gaining access to the electronic data room.
+Enron has established an electronic data room which contains all due diligence documents for the [List Project Names] projects .
+This data room will be internet-based and accessible through your personal computer.
+Please see the attached data room procedures for details on gaining access to the electronic data room.

-You will have access to the electronic data room from October 9 through October 30, 2000.
+You will have access to the electronic data room from October 6 through October 30, 2000.

 Management Presentations

 Enron has prepared detailed management presentations that are available online in the electronic data room.
-These presentations provide an overview of each project and should be viewed prior to reviewing the due diligence documents.
-Enron North America Corp. management will also be available for meetings with Round II bidders to answer any questions.
-Meetings will be scheduled between October 16 and November 2, 2000.
+These presentations provide an overview of each project.
+Enron’s management will also be available to answer questions Round II bidders may have.
+You are asked to submit any questions you may have in writing, preferably at one time, and Enron will endeavor to schedule a session for responding to such questions in the appropriate forum between October 16 and November 2, 2000.

-(submission of written questions)?

 Site Visits

-All site visits should be arranged through [Don Miller] [Ron Coker].
-Each company will be limited to one day at each site.
+Each bidder will be limited to one day at each site.
 A member of Enron’s project team will be available at each site to conduct the tour of the site and to answer any questions.
-The procedures for scheduling and conducting your site visit are included in the attached Data Room and Site Visit Procedures and Indices.
-Site visits will be scheduled between October 16 and November 2, 2000.
-(Use form in Data Room preoceude)
+The procedures for scheduling and conducting your site visit are included in the attached site visit procedures.
+Site visits should be scheduled by October 13, 2000.
+Site visits will take place between October 12 and October 27, 2000.
+All site visits should be arranged through the appropriate site visit schedule coordinator.

 Additional Information